 Finding The Right Spiritual Teacher

 Almost every learning experience benefits from personal, one on one instruction.
 As such, qualified teacher or guru is irreplaceable in spiritual exploration.
-Our own virtual on-line blended learning process understands these limitations.
-Consequently, we can only go so far in the preparation phase.
+We take this limitation into account with our virtual learning sessions.
+It’s always important to follow up with personal feedback.